ajosedev/knowledge/notes/20221216123530-ts-declaration-files.md

 Declaration files are usually bundled with packages, as they are built into `.js` files, with a separate `d.ts` file.
 Otherwise, `@types` packages from `DefinitelyTyped` are useful.
 These are community created packages that describe popular libraries.

+If the types don't exist at all, [[20221215045252-ts-ambient]] can be used to create types for the third party library.

 TypeScript automatically finds type definitions under `node_modules/@types`.
 Meaning if the library is set up correctly, the consumer doesn't have to do anything special.
 This is controlled by the `typeRoots` option in TSConfig.
 There's also the `types` option, which does similar. `typeRoots` is for folders, `types` is for exact types.